How much does a funeral cost in NSW?

 Comparing several providers.
 Many consumers contact only one provider.
 NSW has enough provider diversity that comparing genuinely separate businesses, including at least one independent, is generally practical.

 The coffin.
 For a direct cremation, the coffin is not viewed.
-A basic cardboard coffin (from around $135) and a timber coffin (around $3,000) serve the same function in that scenario.
+A cardboard coffin (from around $300) and a timber coffin (around $3,000) serve the same function in that scenario.
+The Last Hurrah in Melbourne lists a cardboard coffin at $300 including postage, and Daisybox gives a recommended retail price of $395 for a plain casket, rising to around $1,395 for a custom-printed design.
+Many funeral directors supply them only inside a package rather than as a separate item.

 The bank funeral exception.
 Most major Australian banks will release funds to pay the funeral director's invoice directly from the deceased's frozen account before probate is granted.
 See paying for the funeral before probate.